Danish-Mahboob/CypherSyntax/README.md

 Here's the step-by-step curriculum we'll follow to create the best Gnolang learning hub:–

-__1. Introduction to Gnoland:__ Understanding the philosophy, mission, and architecture of the Gnoland blockchain.
+__1. Introduction to Gnoland:__ Understanding the philosophy, mission, and architecture of the platform.

 __2. Gnolang Overview__